-KCSIE 2023 provides additional guidance that reasonable force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
+KCSIE (SEPTEMBER 2022) provides additional guidance that reasonable force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.

-When considering the use of reasonable force towards children with SEND or medical conditions, the risks should be carefully considered, and reasonable adjustments made in relation to individual needs.
-Individual behaviour plans, personal health or medical plans and other forms of proactive behaviour support should be borne in mind to reduce the need for reasonable force.
+When considering the use of reasonable force towards children with SEND or medical conditions, the risks should be carefully considered and reasonable adjustments made in relation to individual needs.
+Individual behaviour plans, personal health or medical plans and other forms of proactive behaviour support should be taken into account to reduce the need for reasonable force.